dzzy/QubesAIRouter/README.md

 1. **DNS and DHCP Services:**
    - **sys-dns** and **sys-dhcp** VMs communicate with **sys-router** for processing DNS queries and assigning IP leases.
-   - Configurations are pulled from **sys-config** using qrexec services to ensure centralized management.
+   - Dynamic configurations are pulled from **sys-config** using qrexec services to ensure centralized management.

 2. **VLAN Tagging:**
    - **sys-lan** VM manages network segmentation.
-   - Pulls VLAN configurations from **sys-config** using qrexec services for secure isolation of network traffic.

 3. **VPN Configuration:**
    - **sys-vpn** is optionally used for secure external connections.
-   - Configurations and keys are securely retrieved from **sys-config**.
+   - Configurations and keys are securely retrieved from **salt pillar**.

 4. **Configuration & Log Management:**
-   - **sys-config** serves as the centralized repository for all configuration files and logs.
+   - **sys-config** serves as the centralized repository for all dynamic files and logs.
    - Configurations are fetched by service VMs on startup using dedicated qrexec services to enforce read-only access.
    - Logs are accessed by the **sys-ai** VM through the **sys-dev** VM, which orchestrates AI prompts and analyzes data using LangChain.